erin-noe-payne/nject/README.md

 Constructs a new nject dependency tree.

-#### tree.prototype._timeout = 10000
-*number* Represents the timeout expiration for asynchronously resolved modules in ms. Default to 10 seconds.
-If set to a value <= 0, resolution will never time out.

 #### tree.prototype._asyncConstant = '_done'
 *String* The injectable key for asynchronous support.
 By default a module resolves synchronously to its return value.
 However, if a function receives the _asyncConstant as an injected dependency then it is resolved asynchronously.

+#### tree.prototype._asyncTimeout = 10000
+*number* Represents the timeout expiration for asynchronously resolved modules in ms. Default to 10 seconds.
+If set to a value <= 0, resolution will never time out.

+#### tree.prototype._destroyTimeout = 10000
+*number* Represents the timeout expiration for asynchronously resolved destroy handlers.
+Default to 10 seconds.

 #### tree.constant(key, value)

+Registers a constant with the tree, which does not need to be dynamically resolved.
  - **key** *String* || *object* If a string, key is the registered dependency key.
 If an object, tree.constant is invoked with each key / value pair of the object.
  - **value** * The value that will be injected for any module that requires this constant as a dependency.